hyl29/CMPT310A2BackTracking/README.md

 # CMPT310A2BackTracking
 BackTracking Function for AI

-This is an application to demonstrate backtracking algorithm implemented in Python.
+A Python application to demonstrate backtracking algorithm and prove validity.

-User will be given a set of queries and the program will prompt the query to see if it is valid.
+After being given a set of queries by users, program then validates an inputted query